Mazeno Ridge: Climbing history

 Mazeno Ridge was first attempted by a French mountaineering team led by Louis Audoubert in 1979 but bad weather prevented them from climbing any but the first Mazeno peak.
 The English mountaineer Doug Scott made three attempts at traversing the ridge, one being with Sandy Allen in 1992.
 The third attempt, in 1995, involved Rick Allen, Wojciech Kurtyka and Andrew Lock, while Scott was unwell, and was successful in climbing the first three of the Mazeno peaks.

 The ridge was climbed in its entirety in 2004; a 10 km traversal by US mountaineers Doug Chabot and Steve Swenson reached the Mazeno Col. However, they did not continue on to the summit of Nanga Parbat, as Swenson contracted a respiratory infection.
 They descended the mountain at the junction of the Schell Route.

 In 2012, Scottish alpinists Sandy Allan, Rick Allen, and South African Cathy O'Dowd, along with three Sherpas Lhakpa Rangduk, Lhakpa Nuru and Lhakpa Zarok, traversed the ridge to Mazeno Col and set up a camp at 7200 m.
 A summit attempt the next day proved unsuccessful and O'Dowd and the three Sherpas decided to descend via the Diamir Face.
 After two more days, Allan and Allen successfully made their summit attempt on 15 July and descended by the Kinshofer Route to reach base camp on the 19th after an expedition lasting 18 days; they won a 2013 Piolet d'Or for their achievement.

 In 2017, Argentine Mariano Galvan and Spaniard Alberto Zerain disappeared attempting the second ascent of the ridge.
-They are assumed to have been swept away by an avalanche, as a tracker being worn by Zerain became stationary, 180 m below the ridge, until it ceased to function fifteen hours later.
-A helicopter rescue mission manned by the Pakistan military found avalanche debris at the spot.
+They are assumed to have been swept away by an avalanche, as a tracker worn by Zerain became stationary, 180 m below the ridge, until it ceased to function fifteen hours later.
+The tracker included an emergency distress signal, but that was not activated.
+A helicopter rescue mission deployed by the Pakistan military found avalanche debris at the last location of the tracker.